 Not only is October Diabetic Eye Disease Month, but November is American Diabetes Month, making now the perfect time to discuss diabetes, the eyes, and how the two interact.
 Keep reading to learn more about how diabetes affects your eyes and what you can do to protect your vision.

 Diabetes can cause a number of eye problems, the most common being diabetic retinopathy.
 Diabetic retinopathy occurs when high blood sugar levels damage the tiny blood vessels in the retina, the light-sensitive tissue at the back of the eye.
 These small blood vessels then tend to leak fluid or even bleed, which can cause vision loss.

 People with diabetes also often have high blood pressure, which can also affect eye health.
-In fact, about 2/3 of diabetic adults have high blood pressure or take medications for hypertension.
+In fact, or take medications for hypertension.
 High blood pressure can also damage the small blood vessels in your eyes, leading to a condition called hypertensive retinopathy.
 High blood pressure can also cause blood flow to the optic nerve to slow, leading to optic nerve damage and vision loss.

 Common Signs & Symptoms of Diabetes-Related Eye Diseases

 Diabetic eye diseases, or eye problems that commonly affect people with diabetes, include diabetic retinopathy, diabetic macular edema, cataracts, and glaucoma.
 Each of these eye diseases has its own set of signs and symptoms.